- Impact Factor: 2.139

 Manuscripts should not normally exceed 6,000 words.
 The main body of the paper is to be preceded by an abstract of less than 150 words, as well as a list of 4 to 8 keywords.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Energy, Exploration & Exploitation utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+Energy, Exploration & Exploitation utilizes a single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.

 Energy, Exploration & Exploitation is committed to delivering high quality, fast peer-review for your paper, and as such has partnered with Publons.
 Publons is a third party service that seeks to track, verify and give credit for peer review.
 Reviewers for Energy, Exploration & Exploitation can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
 For more information visit the Publons website.